Material Accounting Policies

 VIII Government Subsidy:

-i Grants from the Government are recognised at their fair value where there is a reasonable assurance that the grant will be received and the Company will comply with all attached conditions.
+Government grants are recognized where there is reasonable assurance that the grant will be received and all attached conditions will be complied with;

 IX Foreign Currency Transactions:

-i.
-Revenue Transactions denominated in foreign currencies are normally recorded at the exchange rate prevailing on the date of the transaction.
+Transactions in foreign currencies are initially recorded at their respective exchange rates at the date the transaction first qualifies for recognition.

-ii.
-Monetary items denominated in foreign currencies at the year end are re measured at the exchange rate prevailing on the balance sheet date.
+Monetary assets and liabilities denominated in foreign currencies are translated at exchange rates prevailing on the reporting date.

 X Financial Instruments: